Vitruvius was a Roman architect active in the first century BCE.

 Texts Online

-Latin: Phi Latin Texts
+Latin: PHI Latin Texts